Platopedia/platopedia.github.io/events/rosebirthday.md

 ## For Sponsors

 If you're interested in sponsoring, add @Win on Plato and let them know.
-Once confirmed, we'll add your username to the list of sponsors.
+Once confirmed, we'll add your username to the list of sponsors. (refresh)

 <p>
     <a href="https://plato.app/11825g8rolrpg">https://plato.app/11825g8rolrpg</a>